Donny Osmond Reveals Sweet Nickname From Grandchildren In Pool Party Pic

 Donny Osmond revealed a sweet nickname from his brood of 11 grandchildren in a pool party pic the entertainer shared with Instagram.
 He thrilled his 209,000 followers with the adorable endearment.
-This information came a little over one week after he announced in a recent Instagram share that he and wife Debbie will welcome their 12th grandchild in early 2021.
+This information came a little over one week after he announced in an Instagram post that he and wife Debbie will welcome their 12th grandchild in early 2021.

 Donny called himself “Bapa” in the share.
 He was surrounded by most of his older grandchildren as they enjoyed some summer fun poolside.
 He shared that this was a throwback image and not a recent pic.